vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 S3_ALIAS_HOST=cdn.vmst.io
 ```

-Our Spaces instance is in the Digital Ocean NYC3 data center, which is separate from the rest of the workloads which exist in the TOR1 (Toronto) data center.
+Our Object Store (Spaces) is in the Digital Ocean NYC3 data center, which is separate from the rest of the workloads which exist in the TOR1 (Toronto) data center.
 By default, the items in the Space are accessible through a non-CDN accessible endpoint, but once that is created on the Digital Ocean side, is set in Mastodon by using the `S3_ALIAS_HOST` variable.

 ### Redis